Blendify/blender-manual/blender_docs/manual/editors/sequencer/usage.rst

 While splicing two strips happens just by placing them finish-to-start, cut a strip by pressing :kbd:`K` to cut.
-At the selected frame for the selected strips, K cuts them in two.
-Use Cut to trim off roll-ups or lead-ins, or roll-downs or extra film shot ("C" was already taken for Change).
+At the selected frame for the selected strips, :kbd:`K` cuts them in two.
+Use Cut to trim off roll-ups or lead-ins, or roll-downs or extra film shot.

 .. note:: Note on the 'cut'